CrazyDubya/4o/faux_browser/README.md

 See [user_profiles.md](user_profiles.md) for details.
 The `profiles/` directory contains several ready-made examples such as `kids.json`, `research.json`, and `library.json`.
+These profiles now include more comprehensive domain lists.
-For a deeper explanation of these domain lists, check [walled_gardens.md](walled_gardens.md).
+For a deeper explanation of the curated sites, check [walled_gardens.md](walled_gardens.md).

 ## Electron Client